 Using ‘handing it over’ instead of ‘letting go’ is a more ‘it’s still my wedding‘ phrase to use.

-These simple shifts in terms of the words we use will help our mind process the actions we are taking and help manage stress.
+These simple shifts in terms of the words we use will help our minds process our actions and help manage stress.

 The last thing you want to do is to babysit your wedding vendors, which is why it is important that early on in your wedding planning journey to vet your vendors and, if possible, speak to a wedding consultant to help you better in terms of what to expect and how to manage.